An Ion-Intercalation Memristor for Enabling Full Parallel Writing in Crossbar Networks: Methodology

 \subsection{Electrical Properties of the Memristor Designed}

-During the write cycle, lithium ions in the electrolyte are driven by an electric field into the buffer layer (Fig.~\ref{fig:programming}).
-This intercalation increases the polymer's conductivity by introducing additional charge carriers, thereby reducing its resistivity.
-During discharge, the reversed field extracts lithium ions from the buffer, increasing its resistivity.
+During the write cycle, lithium ions in the electrolyte are driven by an electric field into the ion acceptor layer (Fig.~\ref{fig:programming}).
+This intercalation increases the ion acceptor layer's conductivity by introducing additional charge carriers, thereby reducing its resistivity.
+During discharge, the reversed field extracts lithium ions from the ion acceptor layer, increasing its resistivity.
 By varying the duration of charging and discharging, the lithium ion concentration (thus the resistance) can be fine-tuned.
 This enables continuous, reversible resistance programming, allowing the device to function as a memristor with adjustable states.

 In Chua's memristor formulation, the magnetic flux $\phi(t)$ is a function of the total transported charge $q(t)$, and the memristance is defined as its derivative \cite{chua2003memristor}: $M(q) = d\phi/dq$.
-A programming voltage $V_p$ drives lithium ions into the polymer buffer layer, generating a vertical electric field $E = V_p / d$, where $d$ is the cathode-to-anode distance.
+A programming voltage $V_p$ drives lithium ions into the ion acceptor layer, generating a vertical electric field $E = V_p / d$, where $d$ is the cathode-to-anode distance.
 The ions drift velocity is $v = \mu E = \mu V_p / d$ ($\mu$ is the ionic mobility).
 Assuming a uniform initial ion concentration $c_0$ in the electrolyte, the resulting ionic current density magnitude is

 where $e$ is the electric charge of an electron.
 In the subsequent equation, the vector form $\vec{J}$ is used explicitly for the surface integral.
 Integrating $\vec{J}$ over the cross-sectional area $A$ yields the programming current expressed as